Get a demo of Culture Amp

 How does Computer and Network Security compare?

-People in Computer & Network Security were much more positive than average regarding Feedback & Recognition, Collaboration & Communication, and Service & Quality Focus.
+People in Computer & Network Security were much more positive than average regarding Feedback & Recognition, Company Performance, and Service & Quality Focus.

-People working in Computer & Network Security are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
+People working in Computer & Network Security are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
 People working in Computer & Network Security are less engaged than Engaging Growth.

-People in Computer & Network Security were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 21% of people disagreeing (-2% below average).
+People in Computer & Network Security were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 13% of people disagreeing (-1% below average).

 Which questions matter the most?